Exawind/amr-wind/docs/sphinx_doc/user/inputs.rst

    **type:** List of 3 real numbers, mandatory

-   The coordiates of *lower corner* of the computational domain bounding box.
+   The coordinates of *lower corner* of the computational domain bounding box.

 .. input_param:: geometry.prob_hi